Sheila (French singer): Career

 Late 2019, Sheila took part in the French version of the famous Masked Singer TV franchise, under the Squirrel costume.
 She was eliminated in the second episode, and unmasked to overall surprise since none of the show's panelists guessed her successfully.

 Personal life

 She married French singer Guy Bayle known by the name Ringo or Ringo Willy Cat on 13 February 1973 in Paris at the church Notre-Dame de la Gare.
 The two also formed a musical duo Sheila & Ringo most famous for their hit "Les Gondoles à Venise".

-In 1975, she gave birth to a son, Ludovic, who died of a tragic overdose in 2017.
+In 1975, she gave birth to a son, Ludovic, who died of an overdose in 2017.
 She described him as "the love of my life".